David Talbot Rice: Edinburgh beckons

-The War Years
+War years

 World War Two interrupted his academic pursuits when he was called up as head of the Near East Section of Military Intelligence (MI3b), which was responsible for Eastern Europe including Yugoslavia but excluding Russia and Scandinavia.
 He later transferred to the Special Operations Executive serving in North Africa and Italy with the rank of lieutenant-colonel.
 He was appointed Member of the British Empire in 1943.

-Return to Academic Life
+Return to academic life

 When peacetime resumed in 1945 Talbot Rice returned to his work in Edinburgh.
 From 1952 to 1954, he led the excavations of the Great Palace of Constantinople in Istanbul, Turkey and he was later involved in the uncovering and restoration of the Byzantine frescos in the Hagia Sophia in Trabzon.
 In 1958 he took responsibility for a major exhibition of Byzantine art for the Edinburgh International Festival.

 As well as continuing with research, teaching and the responsibilities associated with his professorship, Talbot Rice established an innovative honours degree that included Art History and Fine Art which is still offered today.

 Talbot Rice served on various national committees associated with the arts including the Arts Council of which he was a member from 1963 to 1968.
 He was an honorary member of the Royal Scottish Academy and a senior trustee of National Galleries Scotland.

 From 1967 to 1971 Talbot Rice served as vice principal of the University of Edinburgh.
 He died in 1972 and was buried in the churchyard of St Andrew's, Coln Rogers.

 His ambition to establish an arts centre in the university was realised posthumously in 1975 by his successor Professor Giles Henry Robertson when the Talbot Rice Gallery was founded and named after him.